 As the Rate of Adaptation slows so does client success.
 This is where individual design comes in.
 When clients aren’t able to adapt as easily they need a program specifically tailored to their needs.
 So go program your templates, they are a great way for clients to gain experience and up their training age.
 But, when their results taper it’s time to get down to business and create a real program, one designed specifically for your client’s needs and Rate of Adaptation.

 The Rate of Adaptation was the topics of one of our monthly Knowledge Series calls where OPEX CCP Coaches and James FitzGerald himself come to together to discuss the latest in coaching education theory.
-Learn the theory discussed on these calls from the man himself, with the three-hour course Principles of Program Design.
+Learn the theory discussed on these calls from the man himself, with the three-hour course Programming: Principles.